karenying/blog.karenying.com/content/posts/2021-01-03--commit-bot.md

     commit()
 ```

-We use the `os` module to execute bash commands.
-The `commit` function writes the current datetime to `output.txt`, adds, commits, and pushes the change.
+The `commit` function writes the current datetime to `output.txt`.
+It then adds, commits, and pushes the change.
+We use the `os` module to execute the git commands via terminal.

-In order to randomize, we generate a random integer between 0 and 10, check if it's greater than a set threshold; The larger the threshold, the **less** frequently the commits will occur.
-If it so happens that the random int passes the threshold on this certain day, we generate another random int between 0 and `MAX_COMMITS`, and commit that many times.
+In order to randomize, we generate a random integer between 0 and 10 and check if it's greater than a set threshold; The larger the threshold, the **less** frequently the commits will occur.
+If it so happens that the random int passes the threshold, we generate another random int between 0 and `MAX_COMMITS`, and commit that many times.

 **Change `THRESHOLD` and `MAX_COMMITS` to suit your needs.** Feel free to change the commit message as well.

 ### 2. Create a new private repo

-Go to https://github.com/ and create a new repo.
+Go to https://github.com and create a new repo.
 Name it whatever you want but make sure you hit private:

 ![private repo](/media/github-commit-bot/private_repo.png)